×

 If you have not spent a lot of time in Clementi, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Clementi depends on your financial situation, long-term plans, and personal preferences.
 If you have a stable job, plan to stay in the area for a long time, and can afford the down payment and monthly mortgage payments, buying a home could be a good investment.
 Owning a property allows you to build equity, enjoy potential appreciation in value, and have more control over your living space.
 On the other hand, if you are unsure about your long-term plans, have a limited budget, or prefer not to deal with the responsibilities of homeownership, renting might be a better option.
 Renting a home in Clementi offers more flexibility, as you can easily move if your circumstances change.
 Additionally, renting allows you to avoid the upfront costs and long-term commitment associated with buying a property.
 Ultimately, the choice between buying and renting a home in Clementi, Singapore depends on your individual circumstances and priorities.
-It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat in Clementi, Singapore.
+It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," commented one expat who made the move to Clementi.

 What cultural faux pas should I try to avoid making in Clementi?